-- 130 volunteers provided 8,637 hours of support in 2016/17 - New projects continue to draw in further volunteers - The service works in partnership with the Trustees and Friends of the William Salt Library and the Friends of the Archive Service. - The service works with other museums and organisations to deliver projects such as the Staffordshire Great War Trail and West Midlands Museum Development programme. - Local heritage groups work with us to produce exhibitions and activities. - We work in partnership with the National Trust on the Shugborough Estate.
+- 82 volunteers provided 6,266 hours of support in 2013/14 - Our last call for volunteers was oversubscribed and was limited by the space available to seat people. - The service works in partnership with the Trustees and Friends of the William Salt Library and the Friends of the Archive Service. - The service works with other museums and organisations to deliver projects such as Museum on the Move and The Staffordshire Hoard Mercian Trail. - Local heritage groups work with us to produce exhibitions and activities. - We work in partnership with the National Trust on the Shugborough Estate.